NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 These floats can work on a tether that hangs next to the pump or on a vertical rod, which hangs below the pump.
 While these are effective for most homeowners, this type of switch can sometimes get hung up, especially if the pump basin is small, causing it to malfunction.

-A digital switch is mounted vertically in the basin and features two sensors: an on sensor and an off sensor.
-When the water rises to a certain level, it triggers a sensor that turns the pump on until the water level drops to the off sensor, which shuts the pump off.
+A digital switch is mounted vertically in the basin and features two sensors: an “on” sensor and an “off” sensor.
+When the water rises to a certain level, it triggers the sensor that turns the pump on until the water level drops to the off sensor, which shuts the pump off.
 Unlike manual sensors, which switch on or off based on one set level, a digital sensor allows the pump to run until it reaches the second sensor before switching off.
 This allows the pump to operate until the basin is nearly empty.

 Special Features and Accessories

-You need more than just the pump itself when setting up a sump pump in your basement.
+Setting up sump pumps for basements requires more than just the pump itself.
 If you’re using a submersible sump pump, you’ll need a sump pump basin and cover to hold the pump.
 Basins come in various sizes, so make sure you know what size the sump pump you are purchasing requires.

 You’ll also need a discharge hose that carries the water from the sump pump to an area outside your home that drains away from the house.
 If you’re purchasing a combo kit or battery backup unit, you will need to buy a battery for the unit.
-Sump pumps typically run off of 75-amp hour batteries.
+Sump pumps typically run off of 75 Ah batteries.

 FAQs